You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 What are Lipitor and Warfarin?

-Lipitor, also known as atorvastatin, is a statin medication used to treat high cholesterol levels.
-It works by inhibiting the production of cholesterol in the liver, thereby reducing the amount of cholesterol in the bloodstream.
-Lipitor is commonly prescribed to patients with high cholesterol, heart disease, or those at risk of developing these conditions.
+Lipitor is a statin medication used to treat high cholesterol levels by reducing the production of low-density lipoprotein (LDL) cholesterol in the liver.
+It's commonly prescribed to patients with high cholesterol, heart disease, or those at risk of developing cardiovascular disease.

 * Muscle pain and weakness (myalgia and myasthenia)